mikaelkrief/VSTS-DevOps-Labs/deploymentgroups/readme.md

    <img src="images/azure.png">

-2. Once the deployment is successful, you will see the required resources in your Azure Portal.
+2. Once the deployment is successful, you will see the resources in your Azure Portal.

    <img src="images/resources.png">

-## Setting up VSTS Project
+## Setting up the VSTS Project

-1. Use <a href="">VSTS Demo Data Generator</a> to provision a project on your VSTS account.
+1. Use <a href="https://vstsdemogenerator.azurewebsites.net/?name=DeploymentGroups&templateid=77368">VSTS Demo Data Generator</a> to provision a project on your VSTS account.

    <img src="images/vstsdemogen.png">